Mike7154/Gmail2Notion/README.md

 - `gmail.task_label`: Gmail label used for tasks.
 - `gmail.note_label`: Gmail label used for notes.
-- `gdrive.folder_id`: Gmail folder id where the emails to be processed are stored.
+- `gdrive.folder_id`: Google drive folder ID where to store attachments to make available in notion.
 - `notion.task_db`: ID of the Notion database where tasks are stored.
 - `notion.note_db`: ID of the Notion database where notes are stored.
 - `openai.use_gpt`: A flag indicating whether to use OpenAI's GPT for processing email content.
+I personally prefer to use ai blocks in notion instead.
 - `notion.token`: Token for the Notion API.

 A `settings_template.yml` file is provided as a starting point.
 Make a copy of this file, rename it to `settings.yml`, and fill in your details.